roman-milk/roman-milk.github.io/jessicas-change-management.md

+===

- ****** Jessica's Change Management Ch.
-11 ****** byCathartico© Another jab into my pussy made me lurch forward.
+Another jab into my pussy made me lurch forward.
 I was too occupied with my lust, so I reacted too late.
 My hand swerved and the beer bottle fell over.
 Oops!

  Just that moment, Matt's grip on my juggies tightened and his whole body tensed.
 Letting out a low growl, his cock pumped his thick seed into me.
 That was enough to set me off and I reached my orgasm while sobbing out my joy.